AKISHPOTHURI/SentimentAPI/README.md

 MLflow

  - Its Production Grade
- - Trace all of your expriements
+ - Trace all of your experimentS
  - Logging & taging your model

 DVC

  - Its very lite weight for POC only
- - lite weight expriements tracker
+ - lite weight experimentS tracker
  - It can perform Orchestration (Creating Pipelines)